Venue: Please note that this will be a virtual meeting

-2.1 The Chairmen explained that a week before the meeting, all six Members of the Sub-Committee were provided with a full set of papers including a detailed officer’s report; together with bundles of the letters or e-mails received in respect of every application, including all letters and e-mails containing objections or giving support.
+2.1 Councillor James Spencer explained that a week before the meeting, all four Members of the Sub-Committee were provided with a full set of papers including a detailed officer’s report on each application; together with bundles of every single letter or e-mail received in respect of every application, including all letters and e-mails containing objections or giving support.
 Members of the Sub-Committee read through everything in detail prior to the meeting.
 Accordingly, if an issue or comment made by a correspondent was not specifically mentioned at this meeting in the officers’ presentation or by Members of the Sub-Committee, it did not mean that the issue had been ignored.
 Members will have read about the issue and comments made by correspondents in the papers read prior to the meeting.

 To sign the minutes of the last meeting as a correct record of proceedings.

-That the minutes of the meeting held on 15 September 2020 be signed by the Chair as a correct record of proceedings.
+That the minutes of the meeting held on 13 October 2020 be signed by the Chairman as a correct record of proceedings.